-Objective 2: Select consultant, best proposal, consultant selected by 4/42016
+Objective 2: Select consultant, best proposal, consultant selected by 3/2016

-Objective 3: Develop preliminary designs and draft design report by 7/1/2016
+Objective 3: Develop preliminary designs and preliminary design report by 12/1/2016

-Objective 4: Develop Final Designs and Final Design Report 10/18/2016

-Objective 5: Apply for and obtain all necessary permits for implementation (Nov 2016-May 2017) with all permits obtained by May 31st, 2017.
+Objective 4: Apply for all necessary permits for implementation (December 2016-June 2017) with all permits obtained by June 30st, 2017.
 Fish window will likely be July 1st – September 15th.

 What are the assumptions and constraints that could impact whether you achieve your objectives?
 Assumptions and constraints are external conditions that are not under the direct control of the project, but directly impact the outcome of the project.
 These may include subsequent availability of funding, public acceptance of the project, land use constraints, geomorphic factors, additional expenses, delays, etc. How will you address these issues if they arise?